n3dst4/gumshoe-fvtt/README.md

 Icons are created on https://game-icons.net/ and used under the [CC-BY-3.0 Creative Commons licence](https://creativecommons.org/licenses/by/3.0/).

+Thanks to [The Design Mechanism](https://thedesignmechanism.com) for permission to use the ability list from Casting the Runes.

 ### GUMSHOE SRD Creative Commons

 This work is based on the GUMSHOE SRD (found at http://www.pelgranepress.com/?p=12466), a product of Pelgrane Press, developed, written, and edited by Robin D. Laws with additional material by Kenneth Hite, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/)